mikefay/dev.na.bambora.com/source/docs/guides/3D_secure.md

 ## Requirements

-3D Secure is a free service for any of our Merchant Account holde and enabled [on request](https://www.bambora.com/en/ca/contact/support/).
+3D Secure is a free service for any of our Merchant Account holders and is enabled [on request](https://www.bambora.com/en/ca/contact/support/).
 You can get immediate access by giving us a call at 1 (888) 472-0811.

 > To gain access to the fully integrated process, please let our team know while on the phone.